kaiwabeya/EventReminder/README.md

 ![](figs/slack_setting_01.png)

-Configure of the new slash command like following.
+Configure the new slash command like following.
 Paste the URL in "Request URL".

 ![](figs/slack_setting_02.png)